Memphre

 In Canadian folklore, Memphré is a lake monster said to live in Lake Memphremagog, a fresh water glacial lake located between Newport, Vermont, United States and Magog, Quebec, Canada.

 Background

 Lake Memphremagog stretches for 40 km, with a mean depth of 15.5 m and a deepest point at 107 m.
 It was formed by melting glaciers 10,000 years ago, during the last ice-age.
-The lake freezes over each winter, often becoming up to a metre (three feet) thick.
+The lake freezes over each winter, often becoming up to 1 m thick.

 History

-Memphré is often described as much like the Loch Ness Monster.
+Memphré is often described much like the Loch Ness Monster.
 While the existence of Memphré and most other lake monsters is treated skeptically by the scientific community, reports of sightings persist, with the last in 2005.

 Coin

 In August 2011, an artistic impression of Memphré was featured on a coloured Canadian quarter.